Proposed Major League Baseball franchises in Portland, Oregon: Market

-ESPN.com reported that the Portland metropolitan area was a bigger location than the ones that house the Cincinnati Reds, the Kansas City Royals and the Milwaukee Brewers.
-As of 2010, Portland was the largest market in the United States and the second largest in North America that houses a major league sports team (the Portland Timbers and the Portland Trail Blazers) without an MLB team.
-While the Oregon Sports Authority acknowledged in their official proposal that there may be bigger markets with more corporate support, they touted Portland's natural beauty, livability, metropolitan growth rate and television ratings as reason to award Portland with a team.
+The Portland metropolitan area was a bigger market than several with current MLB teams, namely the Cincinnati Reds, Kansas City Royals, and Milwaukee Brewers.
+As of 2022, the Portland metropolitan area had 2.5 million residents and was the fifth largest metropolitan statistical area in the United States without an MLB team.
+While the Oregon Sports Authority acknowledged in its official proposal that there may be bigger markets with more corporate support, it touted Portland's natural beauty, livability, population growth, and television ratings as reason to award Portland with a team.